ModelValidationProgram/MVP-NonClinalAF/metadata_sim_outputs.md

 The trees file output by SliM that is piped into pyslim.

 ### seed_Rout_RDA_predictions.txt (output after analysis of simulations)

+correlation between (a linear prediction of the weighted RDA loadings) and (the individual's temp phenotype)

 * `nloci` the number of loci randomly sampled from the genome
 * `Random_cor_temppredict_tempphen` the correlation between the RDA temperature prediction for an individual based on a random set of loci (see equation below) and the temperature phenotype of an individual
     * `temp_pred <- ind.sc[,1]*eigenvals(rdaout_rand)[1]*summary(rdaout_rand)$biplot[2,1] + ind.sc[,2]*eigenvals(rdaout_rand)[2]*summary(rdaout_rand)$biplot[2,2]`